microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDomainNameReference.md

 ## Description

-The `Get-EntraDomainNameReference` cmdlet retrieves the objects that are referenced with a given domain name.
+The `Get-EntraDomainNameReference` cmdlet retrieves the objects that are referenced by a given domain name.

 The work or school account needs to belong to at least the Domain Name Administrator or Global Reader Microsoft Entra role.